 during the Battle of Sekigahara and later during the Siege of Osaka.

-due to him losing an eye to smallpox as a child.
-When he came to power, he decided that the Date Clan shouldn't be so submissive so he went on the offensive, conquering the neighboring clans.
+since he lost an eye to smallpox as a child.
+When he came to power, he decided that the Date Clan shouldn't be so submissive and so went on the offensive, conquering the neighboring clans.
 This ended up sorta biting him in the ass as one of the clans, the Hatakeyama, decided to take his father Terumune hostage to force him to pull his forces back.
 When Masamune confronted the Hatakeyama, Terumune instead told Masamune to just open fire and kill him along with the Hatakeyama

 .
 Masamune did so... and then hunted down the rest of those Hatakeyama supporters and tortured them as retribution